 The algorithm developed to automatically identify essay-based organizational elements is based on samples of teacher-annotated essay data.
 Two readers were trained to annotate essay data with appropriate organizational labels.

-Yes.
 Sometimes multiple sentences are associated with a single organizational element, and the entire block of text is highlighted and appears to be assigned a single label.
 In fact, each sentence is labeled individually.
 Many features, including word usage, rhetorical strategy information, possible sequence of organizational elements and syntactic information are used to determine the final organizational label.

 - What technical requirements must a user have to access the Criterion service site?

-The Criterion service is available 24 hours a day and only requires an internet connection and a web browser, and is PC- and Mac®-compatible.
+The Criterion service is available 24 hours a day and only requires an internet connection, a web browser and is PC- and Mac®-compatible.
 It can also be used on the iPad®, but an external keyboard is recommended.
 For a complete description of minimum and recommended standards and network configuration suggestions, please refer to the System Requirements Sheet.

 - Can I import student identifiers from my data management system and save my data?